23 Apr Classic Chocolate Cake

 225ml of milk

-- Preheat the oven to 190°C. Grease two 23cm diameter cake tins.
+- Preheat the oven to 190°C. Grease and line two 20cm diameter cake tins.

 - Sift all the dry ingredients together in a separate bowl.